I want to talk about how we treat our skin.

 In my case, I over-exfoliated.
 I used a physical washcloth to scrub at my face in an attempt to remove minor flaky skin.
 Maybe worst of all, using harsh actives too often or on highly receptive damp skin will also cause irritation, redness and peeling.

 The latest developments in skin care technology have allowed stronger products to come to market and made it easier than ever to accidentally go overboard.
 Think high-strength acids and retinoids, all marketed in fancy packaging with big results promised.
 We forget that these ingredients are powerful and have the potential to damage the skin if used carelessly.

 Damaging your skin by treating it harshly in any of these ways will cause inflammation.
 Inflammation is the root cause of redness, sensitivity, dehydration, acne, and even ageing.
 It delays healing and prevents healthy skin function.

 The key to avoiding creating or exacerbating skin issues is to stop the damage and start to treat your skin with care.
 Think of your skin like a precious object, treat it gently!
 Use a light touch, that means no harsh physical scrubbing on a regular basis.
 Don’t use products that aren’t compatible with healthy skin pH.
+Rather, choose things like ceramides that nourish and soothe the skin, encouraging it to heal on its own.
 Ease into using high-strength actives.
 You’ll start to see glowier, smoother, calmer and clearer skin, and skip over the irritation and redness.

-So, use this as an excuse to take a break, step back and give your skin a rest.
+So, take this as a sign to take a break, step back and give your skin a rest.
 If you treat your skin with respect it will respect you back!